Integrating Empirical Biography with Theoretical Framework Development

 - Cost minimization: Thorough fee reduction

-- Long-term fixation: Complete prohibition of strategy changes
+- Long-term fixation: Discouragement of strategy changes

 V. Comparative Analysis and Theoretical Considerations